mick26/ng-Firebase-CRUD-Todo/README.md

 ## Synopsis

-The CRUD Todo App demonstrating how to user Firebase with Angular.
+The CRUD Todo App demonstrating how to use Firebase with Angular.

 The program is originally based on a Node Todo Tutorial on [scotch.io](http://scotch.io/tutorials/javascript/creating-a-single-page-todo-app-with-node-and-angular).